MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksframetime.md

 ## -remarks

-Note that this is an optional property, which need only be implemented if the pin instance understands the specifics of the media type it is transporting.</p>
+Note that this is an optional property, which need only be implemented if the pin instance understands the specifics of the media type it is transporting.